lizrice/learning-ebpf/README.md

 # Learning eBPF

-This repo is a work in progress to accompany a book I'm writing (to be published by O'Reilly).
+This repo accompanies my book [Learning eBPF](https://www.amazon.com/Learning-eBPF-Programming-Observability-Networking/dp/1098135121) (published by O'Reilly).
 The repo currently includes:

 * A [Lima](https://github.com/lima-vm/lima) config file with the packages you need for building the code pre-installed
 * Some example eBPF programs that are referred to by different chapters in the book